 It is essential to underscore that each Ultimate Rewards Point is not created equal.

-The value of each Ultimate Rewards Point will depend on whether they originate from a premium card or no-annual-fee card.
+The value of each Ultimate Rewards Point will depend on whether they originate from a premium card or a no-annual-fee card.

 Therefore, I strongly recommend owning at least ONE premium Chase card because this incredibly fantastic redemption benefit would not be possible without one.